mac999/ifc_to_usd/README.md

-# ifc to usd
+# IFC to USD PRD

+Open your vibe coding tool, command "develop it under PRD.md".

+# Summary
-A Python CLI tool that converts IFC (Industry Foundation Classes) models into USD (Universal Scene Description) scenes.
+In reference, this Python CLI tool that converts IFC (Industry Foundation Classes) models into USD (Universal Scene Description) scenes.

 It does more than convert: it **measures what was preserved and what was lost, and